 Getting enough protein is an essential part of a healthy diet.
-However, with so many protein-containing foods available, it can be hard to work out which ones you should choose to help ensure that you are getting all the protein that your body needs.
+However, with so many protein-containing foods available, it can be hard to determine which ones you should choose to help ensure that you are getting all the protein your body needs.

 - New research suggests you may require more protein than you think to maintain a healthy body.

 - Too much can be bad for your heart health, kidneys, and bones.
 With this in mind, here’s a breakdown of how much is enough and how much is too much.

 - Find out how your body digests protein.
 How much is too much?
 Is protein even healthy?

 Protein is made up of amino acids, which are the building blocks of the human body.
 It is a macronutrient necessary for building and maintaining healthy body tissues.
 It is a protein like carbohydrates, fat, and amino acids that your body needs to build itself.
 Proteins are combined with carbohydrates, fat, and water to make proteins stored or broken down by enzymes inside cells.
 All cells need proteins every day from protein to be used by the body to build proteins and maintain the body’s health and strength.

 It was discovered that protein molecules are made up of certain kinds of smaller molecules called amino acids.
 Protein can be classified into two categories: animal and plant.
 Animal proteins come from meat, fish, and eggs.
 Plants include beans, peas, and lentils.

 Protein is essential for building lean muscle, hand muscles, brain function, immune system function, and various bodily functions.
 That’s why some health experts research and recommend consuming animal protein rather than plant protein for optimal health.